 If you are on an F-2 Visa and applying for a Driver’s License, the DMV requires both you and the F-1 student on which you are a dependent to be present.
 Bring documents for both of you.

 International Driving Permits

-California does recognize a valid driver license that is issued by a foreign jurisdiction (country, state, territory) of which the license holder is a resident.
+California recognizes a valid driver license that is issued by a foreign jurisdiction (country, state, territory) of which the license holder is a resident.
 However, the State of California does not recognize an International Driving Permit (IDP) as a valid driver license.
-The IDP is only a translation of information contained on a person’s foreign driver license and is not required to operate a motor vehicle in California.
-The IDP is also called an International Driver License, International License, etc.
+An IDP is not required to operate a motor vehicle in California, nor is recognized as equivalent to a California driver's license.